 Yesterday, I had a plumber come to my house to unclog a drain.
-My landlord shower drain
+My landlord

 explicitly said that he’d like it to cost under $100, and if was going to cost more to call him.
 Understandable.